raganwald-deprecated/homoiconic/2010/06/degree.md

 I recently released [jQuery Combinators][jqc], a very simple jQuery plugin that adds two methods to every jQuery object: `K` and `T`.
 Can you guess what they do from their names?
 How about if we include the fact that they are the K and T combinators?

-You probably know exactly what they do, but let's be honest with each other: People who read my [Homoiconic][h] "un-blog," or people who read Hacker News, or people who read programming.reddit.com are not exactly representative of the larger community of professional programmers.
+You probably know exactly what they do, but let's be honest with each other: People who read my [Homoiconic][h] "un-blog," or people who read [Hacker News][hn], or people who read programming.reddit.com are not exactly representative of the larger community of professional programmers.
 I wrestled with naming them `returning` and `into`, but decided against such a "marketing" move in the end because it's so d\*\*n easy for programmers to rename them if they don't like `K` and `T`.

 But I am left scratching my head about something.
 If we grant my strawman argument that most programmers have no idea what `K` or `T` stand for, if most programmers have never heard of [Kestrels][k] or [Thrushes][t], why is a degree in Computer Science one of the basic requirements for most entry-level programming jobs?